search

 How Website Loading Time Affect Crawl Budget

-Crawl frequency does not directly lead to higher rankings in Google search results.
-Google’s algorithm uses multiple signals to rank content, and crawl frequency is essential for appearance in search results but is not a direct ranking factor.
+Crawl frequency does not directly lead to higher rankings.
+Google uses many signals to rank content.
+Crawling is essential for your pages to appear in search results, but it is not a ranking factor by itself.

-Every URL that Googlebot scans counts toward the crawl budget, including alternative URLs such as AMP or hreflang on multilingual sites.
-Embedded content like CSS, JavaScript files, and Ajax calls that can be crawled also contribute to crawl resource usage.
+Every URL that Googlebot crawls counts toward the crawl budget, including alternative URLs such as AMP or hreflang on multilingual sites.
+Embedded resources like CSS, JavaScript, and Ajax calls also consume crawl resources.

 According to Google, it depends.
-In general, any URL that is scanned affects the crawl budget.
-So, if a specific URL is marked as NoFollow, it can still be crawled if there’s a link leading to it.
-However, if the NoFollow directive is used extensively and Googlebot discovers that many scanned URLs are not indexed, it can adapt its crawl accordingly.
+Any URL that is crawled counts toward the crawl budget.
+A URL marked as NoFollow can still be crawled if other links point to it.
+However, if many NoFollow URLs are consistently not indexed, Googlebot may adapt and reduce crawling of those URLs over time.

 Leave a Comment